-Middle schoolers at Lesley Ellis form a community of serious learners, working hard with peers and teachers in pursuit of academic, social, and emotional growth.
+Middle Schoolers at Lesley Ellis are immersed in a community of serious learners, who work hard with peers and teachers in pursuit of academic, social, and emotional growth.
 The dedicated team of middle school faculty know their students well during this distinct four-year experience, and they develop deep relationships that transform each student’s journey in both intentional and unexpected ways.
 Course content, classroom activities, and leadership opportunities reflect our middle schoolers’ increased maturity and recognize their growing capacity for a robust academic experience.
 At the same time, an emphasis on kindness, awareness, and respect characterizes both our program and school environment and provides the social and emotional support that early adolescents need during this critical developmental period.

-Middle school should prepare and inspire students to contribute meaningfully to their school and wider communities.
-Lesley Ellis teachers are committed to helping each Middle School student become a well-informed, responsible, caring, and productive citizen.
+At Lesley Ellis we know that the most effective middle school foundation will make students not only able to but also inspired to contribute meaningfully to their school and wider communities.
+Lesley Ellis teachers are committed to making the middle school years a defining educational experience that helps each student become a well-educated, responsible, caring, and productive citizen.

 Throughout the thoughtfully designed, dedicated middle school space there is a palpable intellectual energy that manifests itself every day through lively debate, constant questioning, and earnest investigation.
 Fifth through eighth graders discover the nuances of learning, as they benefit from:

 - the cultivation of mature scholarship and immersive intellectual pursuits;